-In this best of both worlds experience, visitors zoom past a range of the top San Diego attractions on route to San Diego Bay’s Shelter Island, where friendly dolphins and sea lions lurk.
+Enjoying the best of both worlds experience, visitors zoom past a range of the top San Diego attractions on route to San Diego Bay’s Shelter Island where friendly dolphins and sea lions lurk.

 25 – Fall in love with the Mexican cuisine